Hommiestoken/Hommiestoken/README.md

 ## How to Get Involved

-1. **Join our Community**: Connect with us on Telegram (link-to-telegram) to meet fellow supporters, ask questions, and stay updated.
+1. **Join our Community**: Connect with us on Telegram (https://t.me/hommiestoken) to meet fellow supporters, ask questions, and stay updated.

-2. **Follow Us**: Follow our Twitter account (link-to-twitter) for the latest news, updates, and announcements.
+2. **Follow Us**: Follow our Twitter account (https://twitter.com/HOMMIESTOKEN) for the latest news, updates, and announcements.

 3. **Contribute**: We welcome contributions from the community.
 Feel free to fork our repository, report issues, or submit pull requests.